 Attend a Free Workshop!

 We are offering some fantastic learning opportunities over the coming weeks.
-The attorneys at our firm have scheduled a series of estate planning seminars, and former attendees give us glowing feedback about the experiences they have had at our sessions.
+The attorneys at our firm have scheduled a series of estate planning Webinars, and former attendees give us glowing feedback about the experiences they have had at our sessions.

 Best of all, there is no admission charge, so this is an offer that is hard to refuse.
-If you agree, you can reserve your seat right now if you visit our seminar schedule page and follow the simple instructions.
+If you agree, you can reserve your seat right now if you visit our Webinar schedule page and follow the simple instructions.